cookyyyyyyyy/cowrie-aws/README.md

 # cowrie-aws

-Deploy honeypot Cowrie on AWS
+Little script for deploy Cowrie on AWS Ubuntu free-tier EC2

+*In progress*